+The GLUE WG recommends updating all renderings and adopting version 2.0 of the schema as soon as this document is out.
 The attribute multiplicity in the model maps naturally to LDAP since it supports both optional and multi-valued attributes directly, and hence the constraints implied by the model (MUST/MAY and SINGLE-VALUE) are imposed directly in the LDAP attribute definitions.

 Note that there are two principle changes from the LDAP representation used for GLUE 1.
-One is that in that case we chose IA5String (OID=1.3.6.1.4.1.1466.115.121.1.26) as the string type.
-However, this is basically 7-bit ASCII which does not allow text in various non-English languages to be represented, and moreover the presence of such strings may cause the entire object to be rejected by an LDAP server.
-We have therefore decided to use DirectoryString for GLUE 2, which is basically the UTF-8 encoding of Unicode which includes ASCII as a subset.
-Potentially it would be possible to use IA5String for the majority of attributes where the permitted values could be restricted and only use DirectoryString for attributes which represent free text, but in practice it seems simpler to use a uniform representation.
+First, in the case of choosing IA5String (OID=1.3.6.1.4.1.1466.115.121.1.26) as the string type.
+However, this is basically 7-bit ASCII that does not allow text in various non-English languages to be represented, and moreover the presence of such strings may cause the entire object to be rejected by an LDAP server.
+We have therefore decided to use DirectoryString for GLUE 2, which is basically the UTF-8 encoding of Unicode that includes ASCII as a subset.
+Potentially it would be possible to use IA5String for the majority of attributes where the permitted values could be restricted and only use DirectoryString for attributes that represent free text, but in practice it seems simpler to use a uniform representation.
 We note that the schema document itself does not define the string type in any detail, which also implies that we should use the broadest possible type.

 The second change concerns case sensitivity.
-The Glue 1 schema defines strings not to be case-sensitive (a matching rule of caseIgnoreIA5Match), and to some extent this makes queries simpler.
+The Glue 1 schema defines strings not to be case-sensitive (a matching rule of caseIgnorelA5Match), and to some extent this makes queries simpler.
 However, many external tools are case-sensitive, and for the GLUE 2 schema we explicitly defined strings to be case-sensitive.
 We have therefore followed this in the LDAP schema by defining the matching rules to be caseExact.
 This also supports the change to DirectoryString, since case-matching rules are more complex for extended character sets.
 However, this will be the most visible change in behaviour relative to GLUE 1, and hence may require some education for users.

 The existence of mandatory attributes also represents a partial change from GLUE 1 which had essentially all attributes as optional.
-This may require more care in the writing of information providers, but also helps to ensure the quality of the published data.
+This may require more care in the implementation of information providers, but also helps to ensure the quality of the published data.